 Our bodies need adequate amounts of vitamin B6 to maintain proper levels of progesterone so when we lack this essential vitamin it could decrease our progesterone levels.
 B vitamin are also needed to aid liver function and break down oestrogen – if our livers aren’t able to metabolise and filter out oestrogen properly then we end up with a build up of excess oestrogen which upsets the delicate oestrogen/progesterone balance.

 While vitamin B6 is the key vitamin you need to raise progesterone levels, B vitamins work better together in the correct ratio so a quality B complex is recommended.
 Although it’s uncommon if you supplement with a quality product in the correct dose, too much, or the wrong type of vitamin B can cause pimples.
-Vitamins B6 and B12 are linked to triggering acne when taken in crazy doses so read the labels and look for high quality B vitamins and avoid B supplements containing fillers, additives and cyanocobalamin (look for methylcobalamin instead!)
-My favourite B-Complex is this one from Thorne.
+Vitamins B6 and B12 are linked to triggering acne when taken in crazy doses so read the labels and look for high quality B vitamins and avoid B supplements containing fillers, additives and cyanocobalamin (look for methylcobalamin instead!).
+Check out this page for all my supplement recommendations for acne!

 Like L-arginine, vitamin E also increases blood flow to the uterus and ovaries which can lengthen the second half of your cycle and increase egg quality.
 In the same study as the L-arginine research, it found that women treated with 600mg of vitamin E per day improved progesterone in 67% of the women.

 If you’re looking for a vitamin E supplement, I recommend gettingone that contains Tocotrienols as well as Tocopherols.
 Most vitamin E supplements will just offer Tocopherols but these may not be as effective as you need the full spectrum of all 8 vitamin E compounds for maximum benefits.
 Vitamin E prevents your sebum from oxidising which makes it an excellent choice for acne as when your sebum oxidises, it causes a hardened plug, clogged pores, bacteria overgrowth and finally inflammation and pimples!
 Getting plenty of vitamin E from food is easy but if you struggle with super oily skin or persistent acne that doesn’t really improve with a healthy diet, then you may benefit from a vitamin E supplement.
-The one I use and recommend is this one from Life Extensions.
+Check out this page for all my supplement recommendations for acne!

 Having low progesterone levels doesn’t always mean you’re lacking in progesterone.
 When it comes to the progesterone/oestrogen ratio, balance is key.
 You could have normal levels of progesterone, but if you have too much, or excess oestrogen in relation to progesterone, you can still be classified as having low progesterone.
 This hormone imbalance is also known as ‘oestrogen dominance’.
 The pill, environmental toxins, poor elimination, liver congestion and vitamin B deficiency are just some of the ways that oestrogen levels can increase and leave you with low progesterone levels.
 One of the most effective supplements to combat excess oestrogen is Diindolylmethane, or DIM.
 DIM is a natural, food-based supplement derived from cruciferous vegetables like cauliflower and broccoli and is thought to help balance hormones by effectively regulating oestrogen metabolism.